Priyanka-Garg85/PROJECT-SAMARTH/README.md

 Project Samarth with two interactive : 1.
 Visual Representation 2 .
 Chatbot
 ---
+1. Visual Representation

+This interactive Analytical Insights Dashboard is designed to enable comparative analysis of climate and agricultural trends across India with ease and precision.
+The visual layout draws inspiration from official Government of India project dashboards, ensuring clarity, accessibility, and high information density.

 To begin your exploration, use the following controls:

 Select State(s) to Compare: